Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 structure to allow efficient and verifiable searches for specific data.
 In the context of providing transparency to the web PKI, this would allow Site Operators to download only a small subset of the data in a Transparency Log and still be assured to have received all certificates that are relevant to them.
-As a result of the significantly reduced need for outbound bandwidth, operating such a Transparency Log would cost roughly one million times less than it would if Site Operators were required to download the log's entire contents.
+Due to the significantly reduced need for outbound bandwidth, operating such a Transparency Log would cost roughly one million times less than it would if Site Operators were required to download the log's entire contents.